tasvibhalani/raylib/raylib presentation.md

 Raylib is a simple and easy-to-use C programming library for developing graphics and multimedia applications.
  It's designed to be minimal yet powerful, emphasizing ease of use and educational value.

-## What can I create with Raylib?
-You can create games, tools, mobile apps, and any application requiring graphical display.
+* You can create games, tools, mobile apps, and any application requiring graphical display.

-## What are the supported platforms?
-Raylib supports Windows, Linux, macOS, Raspberry Pi, Android, and HTML5 (WebAssembly).

-## Why is it coded in C?
-C is a simple and low-level language that provides high performance without unnecessary abstraction layers.

 ## How does Raylib compare to Unity/Unreal/Godot?
 Raylib is a lightweight programming library, unlike game engines that provide extensive toolsets and editors.